-- Fair and transparent recruitment practices, and strong career progression opportunities which are open to all employees. - A wide range of flexible working and leave options including carer's leave, career breaks, paid maternity and adoptive leave, paid paternity leave, parent's leave, parental leave, shorter working year schemes and worksharing. - In addition, blended working is now a part of our flexible working policies with flexible options to combine on-site and remote working. - The Authority is also fully committed to providing ongoing learning and development opportunities so that all employees can develop to their full potential, with study and examination leave also available. - There is a comprehensive health and wellbeing provision, including employee assistance service, occupational health service and an active well-being committee.
+The Authority continues to promote equality of opportunity in many ways including: Fair and transparent recruitment practices, and strong career progression opportunities which are open to all employees.
+A wide range of flexible working and leave options including carer's leave, career breaks, paid maternity and adoptive leave, paid paternity leave, parent's leave, parental leave, shorter working year schemes and worksharing.
+In addition, blended working is now a part of our flexible working policies with flexible options to combine on-site and remote working.

+The Authority is also fully committed to providing ongoing learning and development opportunities so that all employees can develop to their full potential, with study and examination leave also available.